 - 3. Each RPAS pilot is responsible to ensure the following MAAC procedures and requirements have been met prior to commencement of any RPAS operation: - a.
 Any required MAAC manufacturer declaration provisions have been met, including all RPAS technical specifications verified, pilot and crew requirements, and - b.
 All RPA and required equipment have been maintained and all mandatory actions completed before the flight, in accordance with the manufacturer declaration and - c. all paperwork such as pilot declarations, required operating manuals or similar is present, and - d.
 That any required crew members are properly qualified, have made any required declarations and are briefed on the operation. - 4.
-Members shall not operate an RPAS at night. - 5.
-Pilots may fly in formation provided they agree to do so.

-- 6. Refer to the attached map for normal site set-up areas such as spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
+Members shall not operate an RPAS at night - 5.
+A maximum of 2 aircraft can be flown at one time.
+Pilots may fly in formation provided they agree to do so. - 6.
+Refer to the attached map for normal site set-up areas such as spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
 MAAC required buffer distances are variable and at this site are: - a.
-7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking. - b.
-No flying is permitted during grass cutting and field maintenance or similar. - 8.
+7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking - 8.
 All models will be assembled in the pit or designated assembly area.
 Unpowered testing of controls and failsafe may occur here as well.
-All powered testing must occur in a start up area. - 9.
-All models, including electric powered models, will be restrained before being tested, armed or started in the designated startup areas. - 10.
-Refer to the attached map for a depiction of the flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation.
-No flying is permitted over the farm buildings to the southwest. - 11.
-The following are the site take-off, approach, landing and recovery procedures: - a.
+All powered testing must occur in a start-up area. - 9.
+All models, including electric powered models, will be restrained before being tested, armed or started in the designated start up areas. - 10.
+Refer to the attached map for a depiction of the flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation. - a.
+No flying over the farm buildings. - b.
+No flying over the roads if there is traffic.
+Remain at least 30m laterally of any pedestrian or vehicle traffic. - c.
+No flying during grass cutting or field maintenance of if there is field work in the flying area.

+- 11. The following are the site take-off, approach, landing and recovery procedures: - a.
 Pilots, or their spotter, shall call out all model movements. - b.
-Hand launching and bungee launching shall be done in agreement with any pilots flying normally off to one side of the pilot stations. - c.
+Hand launching and bungee launching shall be done in agreement with any pilots flying normally off to one side of the pilot stations/dock. - c.
 Pilots shall take off into the prevailing winds, or otherwise in agreement with all pilots flying. - d.
 No person shall proceed past abeam the pilot stations without permission of other pilots flying. - e.
 The recovery of downed models in the flying area shall not be done without the agreement of all pilots flying.
 Thereafter no new models may take-off until the downed model is recovered.
 No flying directly over the recovery crew.